Gemini CLI MCP Setup

 Step-by-Step Setup

-1. Get Your Bundle URL
+1. Get your MCP server URL

 - Log in to MCPBundles Dashboard